NarenBot/Person_Classification/README.md

 - Use test_images inside Images folder for Prediction or you can use the outside file.
     - Note: The given test_images are not used in training process.

 # Process of code:
 - Initialize ClientApp class with filename as 'inputImage.jpg'
 - When we uploaded the image, it will encode into base64 using javascript.
 - Once you click the predict button, the user request the encoded image and decode it.
 - After decoding the image, an 'inputImage.jpg' file was created.
-- Then it will passes through the prediction function in Person class.
+- Then it will passes through the prediction function in Person class and load the model.h5 file.
 - Here the image will converted to array, expand the dimensions and finally predicted in JSON format.